The Women's Center's offices will be closed on Monday, February 20th in observance and celebration of President's Day.

 Our thrift store closed in 2015, so we are no longer able to accept "drop offs" or the types of general items meant for the thrift store.
 We are grateful for, and are able to accept, donations as specified below.
 Thank you for thinking of us.

 Due to the generosity of our community, we are currently at capacity.
 For more information, please call 609-601-9925 ext.
 1001

 ~ ~ ~

-To find out about items currently needed at our protective residential shelter, please call our Shelter Manager at 609.601.9925 ext.
+To find out about specific items currently needed for our protective residential shelter, please call our Shelter Manager at 609.601.9925 ext.
 1010.

 If you or someone you know is a victim/survivor of human trafficking and would like to learn about the free support services available through out New Jersey, please call our 24 hour confidential hotline to speak with a counselor: 1-800-286-4184